-Debt increased by £28.4M to £305m in order to fund new homes.
+Debt increased by £28.4m to £305m in order to fund new homes.
 Although debt is increasing we continue to control interest cover and gearing in order to manage the risk.
 Capital employed has reduced from £515m to £504m.
 This is due primarily to the reduction in valuation following the rent cut announced in the summer budget.
 Return on capital employed has increased from 3% in 14/15 to 3.9%.
 Operating surplus as a percentage of fixed assets has increased from 3.3% in 2014/15 to 4.47% and remains above ROCE as a result of timing differences between resourcing the funds to invest in new homes and turning that investment in to revenue generating assets.

 As well as raising new debt we have attracted direct investment into new homes via a joint venture with the Royal County of Berkshire Pension Fund.
 This is our first scheme directly funded by an institutional investor and we are acting as manager as well as joint investor.
 We hope to do further schemes like this and use our management skill to attract third party investment and deliver more new homes.
+In order to achieve our new homes target of 2020 referred to on page 9, we will need to raise additional debt as well as direct investment.